Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Accomplishments

-On December 4, 2024, the AI Data Centres Strategy was released.
-It outlines what Alberta will do to attract new investment to build AI data centres in the province.
-The 3 pillars of the strategy are Power capacity, Sustainable cooling, and Economic growth.
+The AI Data Centres Strategy outlines how Alberta will attract new investment to build AI data centres in the province.
+A new levy helps ensure Albertans benefit from the fast-growing sector.

 Technology and Innovation redesigned Alberta Purchasing Connection to provide a simpler and faster way for buyers and suppliers to access public sector purchasing opportunities.